Despite Election Security Fears, Iowa Caucuses Will Use New Smartphone App

 Questions beyond security

-Internet connectivity and tech literacy in Iowa has improved over the past four years.
+Internet connectivity and tech literacy in Iowa have improved over the past four years.
 Local party leaders say they expect that more precinct chairs will own smartphones and be more comfortable using an app this cycle than during the previous one.

 Still, in more rural parts of the state, some Iowans have been slow to adopt to technology, according to Gary Gelner, who chairs the Hancock County Democratic Party in north central Iowa.
 There may be some lingering skepticism.

 "At least everybody with smartphones is gonna do it, I know that," Gelner says.
-"You'd be surprised how many people up here got the old flip cell phones."
+"You'd be surprised how many people up here got the old flip cellphones."

 Gelner was skeptical of the party moving to a caucus night reporting app in 2016.
-Though he's more optimistic this year, he's still wary of a process that he says could delay the release of the closely-watched results.
+Though he's more optimistic this year, he's still wary of a process that he says could delay the release of the closely watched results.

 Gelner said one of his precinct chairs in 2016 resorted to phoning in his results, only to find he couldn't connect.